-In addition to addressing the Association's immediate deficiencies through tactical initiatives, the management team has committed to refocusing the organizational culture from task-based behavior to results-oriented accountability.
-Leadership recognizes that the Association must be a continuously improving organization, and the management team persistently seeks ways to enhance the organization's effectiveness.
+TWIA is a completely different organization today, with nearly all of the 2008 organizational structure replaced, streamlined, or otherwise transformed.
+TWIA has reorganized the Underwriting, IT, Accounting, Legal, and Compliance Departments to increase managerial controls, operational efficiency, and accountability; and has established new departments to address the needs that resulted from the recent improvements.
 Most recently, in 2014, the Association established the Internal Audit department to bring systematic and disciplined independent evaluation of management's control environment.
 Internal Audit evaluates the adequacy and effectiveness of the Association's governance, risk management, and internal processes, as well as the quality of performance in carrying out assigned responsibilities to achieve stated goals and objectives.
-The Association adopted an Internal Audit Charter and staff has implemented policies and procedures governing Internal Audit and Internal Controls.
 Further, Internal Audit assists management and the Board in the effective discharge of their duties by furnishing them with analyses, appraisals, and recommendations concerning the activities reviewed.
 The Director of Internal Audit reports directly to the Board and demonstrates the Association's commitment to transparency, accountability, and continuous improvement.